gjbex/Fortran-MOOC/practice/Week_03/type_bound_procedures.md

 Which of the following statements are correct?
 1. To call a type-bound procedure, the '%' notation is used.
 [Indeed] [x]
-1. The first argument of a type-bound procedure is always the variable on which the procedure is call.
+1. The first argument of a type-bound procedure is always the variable on which the procedure is called.
 [No, the procedure can be declared `nopass`]
 1. If a type-bound procedure requires access to elements in the variable, the procedure has to have a `pass` attribute.
 [Indeed] [x]
 1. Type-bound procedures can only be functions, not subroutines.
 [No, subroutines can be type-bound procedures]